mfardinzaman/mapping-in-the-dark/README.md

 informed discussions around energy infrastructure and identify imbalances in consistent access to energy among various populations.

-[^1]: P. Madamba, “About 1 in 4 Households Experienced a Power Outage in the Span of a Year,” census.gov.
-Accessed: Feb.
-02, 2025.
-[Online].
-Available: https://www.census.gov/library/stories/2024/10/power-outages.html

 This visualization is designed with policymakers, infrastructure planners, and advocacy groups in mind, hoping to provide insights that could help identify regions most in need of power grid improvements.
 Additionally, it serves as a resource for the general public to